davidherse/www_jtbdpro/terms.md

 SECTION 20 - CONTACT INFORMATION

-Questions about the Terms of Service should be sent to us at info@userology.io.
+Questions about the Terms of Service should be submited through the contact form.